The Side Effects of Antibiotics

 The antibiotics used to treat acne fall into two broad categories.

-- Topical antibiotics, which are applied to the skin.
-Topical antibiotics work locally, meaning that they affect the area of skin to which they are applied.
+- Topical antibiotics, which are applied to the skin, work locally, meaning that they affect the area of skin to which they are applied.

-- Oral antibiotics, which are taken by mouth.
-Oral antibiotics are systemic medications, meaning that they affect the body.
+- Oral antibiotics, which are taken by mouth, are systemic medications, meaning that they affect the body.

 Research indicates that while topical antibiotics can kill bacteria in the lab, they do not do so in human skin.
 When used to treat acne, they do reduce the numbers of acne bacteria by a minuscule amount, but not significantly.

-According to a 2004 article in the journal Drugs, “Topical antibiotics have both anti-inflammatory and antibacterial mechanisms… Very little information is given in the literature concerning the [antimicrobial] effect of the topical antibiotics on P. acnes, and the published research suggests that both topical erythromycin and clindamycin have a moderate direct effect on P. acnes, not significantly reducing the number of surface and follicular bacteria… [This] means that topical antibiotics would act on inflammatory lesions by inhibiting inflammatory substances produced by P. acnes.”1
+According to a 2004 article in the journal Drugs, "Topical antibiotics have both anti-inflammatory and antibacterial mechanisms… Very little information is given in the literature concerning the [antimicrobial] effect of the topical antibiotics on C. acnes, and the published research suggests that both topical erythromycin and clindamycin have a moderate direct effect on C. acnes, not significantly reducing the number of surface and follicular bacteria… [This] means that topical antibiotics would act on inflammatory lesions by inhibiting inflammatory substances produced by C. acnes."1

 A 2013 article in the Sao Paulo Medical Journal states, "[Oral antibiotics] act by reducing bacterial colonization and inflammation in the affected follicles.
 Despite their effectiveness in reducing the number of inflammatory lesions, no oral antibiotic completely clears acne."2

-- Never use topical or oral antibiotics for more than three months
+- Never use topical or oral antibiotics for more than 3 months.

 Side Effects of Topical Antibiotics